LearnPlayAI/HeartCart/docs/proj/standard.md

 ## Implementation Sequence

-All implementations must follow this coordinated sequence to ensure alignment between server and client components:
+All implementations must follow this coordinated sequence to ensure alignment between server and client components while maintaining system stability:

+1. **Risk Assessment & Backup**
+   - Create a database backup before starting any phase
+   - Identify potential breaking changes and plan mitigation strategies
+   - Document current API response formats for compatibility checks
+   - Establish rollback procedures for each implementation step

-1. **Shared Type Definitions (shared/)**
+2. **Shared Type Definitions (shared/)**
    - Define shared interfaces, types, and schemas
+   - Implement type compatibility layers for backwards compatibility
    - Ensure server and client use the same type definitions
    - Create validation schemas that work on both sides

-2. **Server Implementation (server/)**
+3. **Server Implementation (server/)**
    - Update server-side code to implement the shared interfaces
+   - Maintain API backward compatibility during transition
    - Fix any TypeScript errors in the server implementation
-   - Ensure consistent error handling and response formats
    - Implement proper validation using shared schemas
+   - Add versioning to API endpoints where needed

-3. **Client Implementation (client/)**
+4. **Client Implementation (client/)**
    - Update client components to work with standardized server interfaces
-   - Implement consistent data fetching patterns using React Query
+   - Implement compatibility adapters for API responses during transition
    - Apply shared validation schemas to form validation
    - Ensure proper error handling and user feedback

-4. **Testing & Verification**
+5. **Incremental Testing & Verification**
-   - Test server endpoints with sample requests
+   - Test server endpoints with sample requests after each change
    - Verify client components work with updated server responses
+   - Run parallel testing with both old and new implementations
+   - Implement feature flags to control gradual rollout
    - Check for any regression issues or integration problems
    - Document any implementation details for future reference

+6. **Deployment & Monitoring**
+   - Deploy changes incrementally in small batches
+   - Monitor system performance and error rates after each deployment
+   - Maintain ability to quickly rollback problematic changes
+   - Gradually phase out deprecated APIs and features

 In each phase below, both client and server-side changes must be made in tandem to ensure compatibility.
 No server-side changes should be deployed without corresponding client-side updates, and vice versa.
+For high-risk changes, implement parallel systems that allow fallback to the original implementation if issues arise.

 ## Standardization Tasks